- Phone: (610)648-0707

 How can parents get involved?

 We love parents!
 Without parent and volunteer involvement, the ministry could not function, so we encourage parental involvement.
-Parents interested must complete our Guardian Ministry program before becoming involved in the ministry.
+In compliance with Pennsylvania regulations, all volunteers must complete our Guardian Ministry program before becoming involved in the ministry.
 Please talk to the Youth Director about getting certified.

 Does youth group take a break for the summer?